 Springfield is a larger medium-sized city located in the state of Ohio.
 With a population of 59,680 people and 31 constituent neighborhoods, Springfield is the 12th largest community in Ohio.
-Springfield has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Springfield has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Springfield is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Springfield is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Springfield who work in office and administrative support (13.65%), sales jobs (9.44%), and management occupations (7.28%).
+Springfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Springfield is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Springfield who work in office and administrative support (14.20%), sales jobs (9.49%), and management occupations (7.15%).

-The per capita income in Springfield in 2010 was $18,699, which is lower middle income relative to Ohio and the nation.
-This equates to an annual income of $74,796 for a family of four.
-Springfield also has one of the higher rates of people living in poverty in the nation, with 30.25% of its population below the federal poverty line.
+The per capita income in Springfield in 2010 was $19,271, which is lower middle income relative to Ohio and the nation.
+This equates to an annual income of $77,084 for a family of four.

 Springfield is a very ethnically-diverse city.
 The people who call Springfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Springfield residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Springfield include Irish, English, Italian, and Dutch.